EgloDevelopment/EgloNS/README.md

 ## Routes:
 **ALL OF THESE ARE POST REQUESTS, AND EITHER RETURN SUCCESS TRUE OR FALSE**

+**IT IS RECOMMENDED TO RUN THIS BEHIND A BACKEND, DO NOT EXPOSE THIS SERVER TO THE PUBLIC**

 Add new subscriber
 >http://localhost:3000/new-subscriber
 ```sh